 This study is now completed.
-The Study Report Executive Summary is provided below under the Study Reports section, and the full report will be posted in the near future.
+The Final Study Report and appendices are provided below under the Study Reports section.

 The Lower King Street Multi-modal Feasibility Study was requested by the Alexandria Waterfront Commission to identify impacts to converting the 100 block of King Street (King Street between Union Street and Lee Street) to a pedestrian plaza accessible to the public to enjoy as a meeting and gathering place, and for dining, shopping, and a range of programmed activities.
-The study will analyze traffic and circulation improvements, operational and maintenance needs, an implementation timetable and process, and budgetary requirements.
-The study will be coordinated with a separate project being conducted by the City that is examining the closure of the Unit block (between the Strand and Union Street) of King Street.
-A key goal of the scope of work will be to highlight the 100 block of King Street as an important gateway for those arriving in Old Town via the water and as the gateway to a revitalized 21st century Waterfront for those travelling east along King Street.
-The Lower King Street Multi-modal Feasibility Study boundary will extend from the Queen Street on the north, the waterfront on the east, Duke Street on the south, and Fairfax Street on the west.
-The study will include an analysis of the following categories:
+The study analyzed traffic and circulation improvements, operational and maintenance needs, an implementation timetable and process, and budgetary requirements.
+The study was coordinated with a separate project being conducted by the City that is examining the closure of the Unit block (between the Strand and Union Street) of King Street.
+A key goal of the scope of work was to highlight the 100 block of King Street as an important gateway for those arriving in Old Town via the water and as the gateway to a revitalized 21st century Waterfront for those travelling east along King Street.
+The Lower King Street Multi-modal Feasibility Study boundary extends from the Queen Street on the north, the waterfront on the east, Duke Street on the south, and Fairfax Street on the west.
+The study includes an analysis of the following categories:

 • Vehicular circulation